natalieparde/website/_includes/section__publications.md

 ## Invited Talks

 * Natalie Parde.
+The AI Doctor Is In: Towards Intelligent Automated Support for Healthcare Tasks using Natural Language Processing.
+Invited keynote at the *NLG4Health Workshop at the 15th International Natural Language Generation Conference*.
+Waterville, Maine, July 18, 2022.
+* Natalie Parde.
 Inferring Missing EHR Variables from Clinical Notes to Facilitate Improved Understanding of Patient Health Equity.
 Invited presentation at the *Center for Computational Biotechnology and Genomic Medicine --- Workshop on AI and Healthcare*.
 Virtual, November 11, 2021.
 * Natalie Parde.
 The Doctor (or Chatbot?)
 Is In: Towards Automated Support for Healthcare Tasks using Natural Language Processing.
 Invited presentation at the *Tufts University Computer Science Colloquium Series*.
 Virtual, October 14, 2021.
 * Natalie Parde.
 [How to Write a Research Paper](http://www.natalieparde.com/files/how_to_write_a_research_paper.pdf).
 Workshop at the *UIC Break Through Tech Summer Internship Workshop Series*.
 Virtual, July 9, 2021.